Nextplore

 ADD PROGRAMMATIC ACCESS TOKEN NEXTPLORE_PAT

-DAYS_TO_EXPIRY = 30; -- copy paste token and insert as password in your integration
+DAYS_TO_EXPIRY = 30; -- copy paste token and insert as password in your data_store

 ⚠️ Note: To enable more robust integration experience, it is planned to add gateway agent for Kerberos in the next releases.